Kriesse/superafterworld/README.md

 SUPER AFTER WORLD
 =================
 Where do your Marios go when they die?
-To the Super After World.
+To the [Super After World](http://superafterworld.herokuapp.com/)!
+(note: only tested with Goolge Chrome v29)

 When I was a kid I was obsessed with where my fallen Marios went after they died.
 I imagined them going to an alternate world where they all collected and lived together.
 This is also the same place that missing socks go.
 And maybe you.